-17 Non-current borrowings (continued)
+(all amounts in Rs. million unless otherwise stated) 18 Non-current borrowings (continued)

-(iv) Term loans from HSBC Bank as at 31 March 2025: Rs.
-6,665.00 million (31 March 2024: Rs.
-3,808.33 million).
-The loan is secured by:- a) First charge by way of mortgage on land admeasuring 12.29 acres and building being constructed thereon identified as Blocks 8A, 8A-(MLCP).
-8B, 8C & 8D along with hotel having an aggregate leasable area of 18,39,717 sq. ft situated at Embassy TechVillage, Bengaluru.

-b) First charge by way of hypothecation of current assets and receivables pertaining to the mortgaged property at situated at Embassy TechVillage, Bengaluru c) Keepwell Undertaking from Embassy Office Parks REIT.
+- (iv) Term loans from HSBC Bank as at 31 March 2024: Rs.
+3,808.33 million (31 March 2023: Rs.
+NIL).
+The loan is secured by: - a) First charge by way of mortgage on land admeasuring 12.29 acres and building being constructed thereon identified as Blocks 8A, 8A-(MLCP), 8B, 8C & 8D along with hotel having an aggregate leasable area of 18,39,717 sq. ft situated at Embassy TechVillage, Bengaluru. - b) First charge by way of hypothecation of current assets and receivables pertaining to the mortgaged property at situated at Embassy TechVillage, Bengaluru a) First pari passu charge on mortgage on the underlying parcel 5 land and buildings and blocks thereon measuring to 2.43 million square feet at Embassy Tech Village, Bengaluru.